Juvenile court attorneys and social workers share stories of One Can Help’s impact in the following videos

 At first, the mother was reluctant to accept help and counseling from her social worker.
 But after One Can Help had gas service restored, her attitude shifted.
-The boys returned to school, and the mother was able to get the counseling and supports she needed to pull her family together.
+The boys returned to school, and the client was able to get the counseling and supports she needed to pull her family together.
 A warm home, a cooked meal and a hot shower can make all the difference.

 It’s All Too Easy to Be Evicted